AUC-Woodruff-Library/GaNCH-data/docs/workflow.md

   * Make sure to include fields for the Reference URL (REF URL) and Retrieval Date (RET DAT) for the data, to provide references in Wikidata.
   * If you're working with several datasets and you know that some organizations will be duplicated across datasets, create an [index](/data/index.csv) that will help you de-dupe organizations as you add on new datasets.
 This will prevent you from wasting time and energy by performing the Update & Source step multiple times for the same organization.
     * Generate the new datatset and back it up using Git (see below) so you have a snapshot of the whole dataset.
-    * Use the [Excel Fuzzy Lookup Add-In](https://www.microsoft.com/en-us/download/details.aspx?id=15011) to compare your new dataset to the index, idenfitying duplicated records.
+    * Search in Wikidata by organization name to see if there is already a record in Wikidata that you have created/edited.
+You may have to try a few name variations to be sure that the organization hasn't already been created/edited.
+This of course works best if you're doing one new dataset at a time.
     * Delete duplicated record rows in the new dataset -- that way you're only updating and sourcing data for each organization record once.
-    * If you accidentally deleted an organization that wasn't duplicate, use Git to view the deleted record and copy-and-paste it back into your dataset to update and source.
+    * If you accidentally deleted an organization in your new dataset that wasn't duplicate, use Git to view the deleted record and copy-and-paste it back into your dataset to update and source.
 * As you work, use [Git](https://www.atlassian.com/git/tutorials/what-is-git) to save your work as you go.
 You can get fancy with Git, but for our work we mostly use "[git pull](https://www.atlassian.com/git/tutorials/syncing/git-pull)", "[git add .](https://www.atlassian.com/git/tutorials/saving-changes)", "[git commit -m "what changed"](https://www.atlassian.com/git/tutorials/saving-changes/git-commit)" and "[git push](https://www.atlassian.com/git/tutorials/syncing/git-push)".
 * At the end of this step, you will have several datasets formatted to match your CSV template.